 Realistic career step– if you have three years’ experience, you will most likely not be successful in applying for senior level roles.
 Look at roles that would be the next natural level for your career pathway.

-Interview skills– I cannot stress enough how important it is to work on this aspect of your job hunt.
+Interview skills– I cannot stress enough how important it is to put a lot of research and work into this aspect of your job hunt.
 Interviews are not easy to come by, so you should always come into them prepared and confident.
-I advise all my clients to look on YouTube for “Interview Training” videos – there is a wealth of information out there from experts and seeing some live examples of both what to do and what not to do, can make a world of difference.
+I advise all my clients to look on YouTube for “Interview Training” videos – there is a wealth of information out there from industry experts and seeing some live examples of both what to do and what not to do, can make a world of difference to your confidence and your success.
 Even if you feel you do well in interviews, being armed with preparedness will make you a prime candidate.

 Location– the further away you are from a role, the more likely you are to be put to the back of the pile unless you can demonstrate exceptional skills.
 If you are applying from overseas or out of town, make sure that you let them know you are able to relocate at short notice if successful in the role.